getslash/slash/doc/building_solution.rst

          fixture.microwave = Microwave(self.microwave_address)
      # ...

 Let's say we also want to contain configurable parameters relevant to our tests -- for instance, microwave boot time in seconds.
-These can of course be hard-coded in our plugins, but are much better of as values in Shakedown's :ref:`configuration`.
+These can of course be hard-coded in our plugins, but are much better of as values in Slash's :ref:`configuration`.
 This way they can be changed from the outside world (e.g. with the -o flag).

 This is very easy to do in our ``customize`` function: